KirinDave/Clipping/README.markdown

     decisionStore << true
     if( decisionStore() ) { println("yes") } else { println("no") }

-This code will always print true, becuase the value cached in the decisionStore will immediately update.
+This code will always print true, because the value cached in the decisionStore will immediately update.
 Assuming there are no other threads with references to decisionStore, this code will always print "yes".